Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Lensed kilonova counterparts: lightcurves and observing strategy

-In summary, rapid response deep ToO observations with the Vera Rubin Observatory are capable of detecting a lensed kilonova counterpart to a lensed NS-NS merger in the mid-2020s.
-Designing these observations to be useful for other science interests and gaining access to mass-related information from LIGO in low latency will both go a long way to optimising the observations for mutual benefit across the community.
-From a broader perspective, we also note that GW detections in the mass gap are scientifically compelling independent of the lensing interpretation.
+In summary, rapid response deep ToO observations with the Vera C. Rubin Observatory are capable of detecting a lensed kilonova counterpart to a lensed NS-NS merger in the mid-2020s.
+Designing these observations to be useful for other science interests and gaining access to mass-related information in low latency will both go a long way to optimising the observations for mutual benefit across the community.
+GW detections in the mass gap are also scientifically compelling independent of the lensing interpretation.
 The observations outlined here therefore provide a physically well-motivated approach to exploring the mass gap electromagnetically, and will inform non-lensing interpretations of objects discovered in this region of parameter space.
-We defer discussion of how to identify faint lensed transients in deep time domain surveys, and discussion of further follow-up observations of candidate lensed kilonovae found in such surveys to future work.